jfpoilpret/fast-arduino-lib/README.md

 June 2017
 ---------
 6. Improve Analog Input support and code
-7. Improve Timer support (support other modes than CTC)
-8. Improve SPI to support slave mode
+7. Improve SPI to support slave mode

 In addition to these activities, I will start to perform continuous improvements at all times, regarding: